Hyperbolic Eisenstein series for geometrically finite hyperbolic surfaces of infinite volume: Spectral decomposition and analytic continuation.

 \subsection{Generalized eigenfunctions.}

 We are going to give the spectral expansion in eigenforms of $\Delta$; we use \cite{fayreine}, \cite{patt}, \cite{borth}.
-For a finitely generated group of the second kind, for each cusp and for each funnel of the quotient there is a corresponding Eisenstein series, this is what we are going to develop now.
+With the notations of the section 1, for a finitely generated group of the second kind, for each cusp and for each funnel of the quotient there is a corresponding Eisenstein series, this is what we are going to develop now.

-\begin{prop} For $\Re s>\delta$, the kernel of the resolvent $G_s(z,w,1)$ for the self-adjoint operator $\Delta_2$ acting on the Hilbert space $L_{2,2}$ of automorphic forms of weight 2, is given by the convergent series
+\begin{prop} For $\Re s>\delta$, the kernel of the resolvent $G_s(z,w,1)$ for the self-adjoint operator $\Delta_2$ acting on the Hilbert space ${\mathcal H}_1$ of automorphic forms of weight 2, is given by the convergent series

-with $g_s(z,w, 1)=-\displaystyle\frac{w-\bar{z}}{z-\bar{w}}\frac{\Gamma(s+1)\Gamma(s-1)}{4\pi \Gamma(2s)}\sigma^{-s}F(s+1,s-1,s;\sigma^{-1})\, $ and $F$ is the Gauss hypergeometric function.
+with $g_s(z,w, 1)=-\displaystyle\frac{w-\bar{z}}{z-\bar{w}}\frac{\Gamma(s+1)\Gamma(s-1)}{4\pi \Gamma(2s)}\cosh^{-2s}(d(z,w)/2)F(s+1,s-1,s;\cosh^{-2}(d(z,w)/2))\, $ and $F$ is the Gauss hypergeometric function.

 \end{prop}